-(Note: this interview is spontaneous because Rick did not give a list of questions he would ask in advance.)
+(Note: This interview was spontaneous.
+Suzanne was not given a list of questions in advance.)

 My guest today is an old friend, Suzanne Stryker.
 Suzanne is an intuitive healer, artist, writer and teacher.
 I met her in about 1974 in Switzerland when we were both staying with Maharishi Mahesh Yogi, and even then she was known to have extraordinary spiritual experiences.
 For over 45 years, she has experienced unity with Divine and Vedic cognitions.
 These days we often meet at the gym and have little conversations, and we've been chatting up there for a few years and toying with the idea of doing an interview, and Suzanne was never in a rush to be interviewed, which is kind of a good thing.
 She was always a little bit standoffish in that regard, but finally decided to do one, so here we are.